datreeio/datree/README.md

 ![open issues](https://img.shields.io/github/issues-raw/datreeio/datree)

 ## What is Datree?
-[Datree](https://datree.io/?utm_source=github&utm_medium=organic_oss) helps to prevent Kubernetes misconfigurations from ever making it to production.
+[Datree](https://datree.io/?utm_source=github&utm_medium=organic_oss) is a CLI solution that supports Kubernetes owners in their roles, by preventing developers from making early errors in Kubernetes configurations that can cause clusters to fail in production.
+Our CLI solution is open source, enabling it to be supported by the Kubernetes community.

+It’s far more effective than manual processes, such as sending an email to a slew of developers, begging them to set various limits, which likely falls on deaf ears because developers are already overwhelmed.

+## How It Works
-The CLI integration can be used locally or in the CI to provide a policy enforcement solution for Kubernetes.
-The policy runs automatic checks on every invocation (e.g. pull request, code change, etc.) for rule violations and misconfigurations.
-When rule violations are found, Datree will prevent them and will show the Engineers instructions on how and why to fix those issues.
+The CLI integration provides a policy enforcement solution for Kubernetes to run automatic checks on every code change for rule violations and misconfigurations.
+When rule violations are found, Datree produces an alert which guides the developer to fix the issue inside the CI process — or even earlier as a pre-commit hook — while explaining the reason behind the rule.

 ## Quick start in two steps
 #### 1. Install the latest release on your CLI